RAKESH-GUNISETTI/Kisan-Naya-Dosth/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```
+- The development server provides auto-reloading and instant preview of your changes.

+- Make your edits, save the files, and commit changes using Git.

 **Edit a file directly in GitHub**